• Home

 8 minutes timer on instant pot.

-When the oats are done, naturally release the pressure, but if you don’t want to wait it should be fine to manually release any remaining pressure after 15 minutes.
+When the oats are done, naturally release the pressure, which means don't turn the venting valve or press the button to release the pressure.
+If you don't want to wait the entire amount of time to naturally release pressure, give it at least 15 minutes then it should be fine to manually release any remaining pressure.

 Cooked steel cut oats in instant pot.